usgs/shakemap-scenarios/README.md

 --------

 Running a scenario is very different than running real events for a few reasons:
-    - There isn't any data to be concerned about
+* There isn't any data to be concerned about
-    - The date/time doesn't really matter unless required for a specific exercise
+* The date/time doesn't really matter unless required for a specific exercise
-    - Transfering to COMCAT requires a different set
+* Transferring to COMCAT requires a different set
-    - Scenarios are organized in COMCAT by scenario catalogs, and each catalog needs to have an associated "catalog page" on the earthquake website that describes how the scenarios are created
+* Scenarios are organized in COMCAT by scenario catalogs, and each catalog needs to have an associated "catalog page" on the earthquake website that describes how the scenarios are created

 In the future, all of this will be run within Python in ShakeMap 4.0.
 However, this code was created to address some issues that could not be handled in the current version of ShakeMap, such as the use of multiple GMPEs, and the inclusion of new GMPEs that are not available in ShakeMap 3.5.
 However, the code in this repository only handles the generation of the ground motion grids.
-The generaiton of products (e.g., maps, shapefiles, etc.) and transferring of the products to COMCAT is still handled with ShakeMap 3.5.
+The generation of products (e.g., maps, shapefiles, etc.) and transferring of the products to COMCAT is still handled with ShakeMap 3.5.

 Dependencies